Kims-DeveloperGroup/MotorBikeWebSearchEngine/README.md

 _The objective_ is to build searh engine for information of motor bike, not commercially used but for personal use and study.</br>

 #####*Please check issues for more information in detail.
-######Currenty, crawler-ver.0.0.1 is an ongoing branch, which project is developing a web crawling function.
+######Currenty, crawler-ver.0.0.1 is an ongoing branch, which is developing a web crawling function.